The 4 Best Spanish Flu Books And Top 4 Reads on other Pandemics

 Plagues and Peoples focuses on the evolutionary history of humans and their illnesses.
 McNeill goes back to the earliest recorded plagues, and works his way forward.
 This book is exciting and educational.
 At times it can also get appropriately ghoulish (like when he describes Justinian’s Plague in the 6th century).
 After reading this, your whole view of history will likely be changed.

 The current pandemic has slowed everyone’s life down, causing us to shelter-in-place for months.
 We now wear face masks everywhere, watch our distance to other people, and look for symptoms of COVID 19.
+Now you know the best books about the Spanish Flu as resources going forward.
 I hope that one or more books on this list will provide some relevant and captivating reading during your free time.
 It can help us all to learn about the plague that changed humanity and our lives forever.